nixos-users-for-western-mil-and-govs/nixos-users-for-western-mil-and-govs.github.io/src/index.md

 In response to [Open Letter against MIC sponsorship](https://nixos-users-against-mic-sponsorship.github.io/).

-For many years, tech workers have refused to work with Western militaries and the private defense companies that supply them, citing ethical concerns about ever-growing _Military Industrial Complex_.
-Dwight Eisenhower, commander of Allied Forces in World War 2, said it well:
+For many years, tech workers have refused to work with Western militaries and the private defense companies that supply them, citing ethical concerns about the ever-growing _Military Industrial Complex_.
+Dwight Eisenhower, commander of Allied forces in World War 2, said it well:

 > Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed.
 > This world in arms is not spending money alone.
 It is spending the sweat of its laborers, the genius of its scientists, the hopes of its children.

 [His warning](https://www.americanrhetoric.com/speeches/dwighteisenhowercrossofiron.htm) is as true today as it was in 1953.
-All the same, Western hegemony is currently under attack by authoritarian regimes all around the globe.
+All the same, Western hegemony is currently under attack by authoritarian regimes around the globe.
-And while many—including those in the Nix community—are right to criticize the grievous injustices it perpetuates, this hegemony provides and protects the basic human rights we take for granted:
+And while many—including those in the Nix community—are right to criticize the grievous injustices it perpetuates, this hegemony provides and protects the basic human rights we enjoy:
 - freedom of speech
 - civil liberties
 - women's rights